 - An overview of all major and minor objectives on the short-term, medium-term, and long-term

-In a work setting, there is no time and space for confusion or misinterpretation, which is why good email communication revolves around clarity, transparency, and straightforwardness.
+In a workspace, there is no time and space for confusion or misinterpretation, which is why good email communication revolves around clarity, transparency, and straightforwardness.

 Step 5: Encourage Feedback and Interactive Communication